-Ethanol can have multiple harmful effects on the body, including the central nervous system (CNS), liver, and pancreas.
+Ethanol has multiple harmful effects on the body.
+It affects the central nervous system (CNS), liver, and pancreas.
 The effects of alcohol can become even more dangerous to health when individuals consume too much ethanol over an extended period.

 For example, the liver helps metabolize ethanol.
 The hepatic organ breaks down the substance into acetaldehyde, a highly toxic compound, to convert into acetate byproduct.
 In normal and healthy processes, there is no significant health problem.
 However, chronic ethanol overexposure may contribute to a build-up of acetaldehyde that results in organ damage and liver cirrhosis (improper functioning due to massive scarring).
 In more severe cases, such liver damage can lead to death.

 Inflammation of the pancreas is also possible.
 Chronic ethanol exposure can affect pancreas functioning, which then changes insulin production and increases the risk of diabetes.

 Similarly, chronic ethanol overexposure can affect the neurotransmitter networks of the brain.
 These networks comprise proteins, receptions, signaling pathways, and more.
 For this reason, it is not uncommon to see behavioral impairment in individuals suffering from chronic alcoholism.
 It is thought that even alcohol-related peripheral neuropathy (damage to the nerves in the CNS) results from chronic ethanol use.